 At North Bradley we aim to develop children who read fluently, independently, critically and widely.
 We want children to have a love of reading for pleasure as well as being able to read for information.
 Good reading skills empower the learner and are essential for accessing the curriculum and in most other aspects of everyday life.

 In order to become successful readers, the children need to develop a number of strategies such as the application of phonics learning, key word recognition and the use of grammatical and contextual knowledge.
-We teach and practise these and other key reading skills through daily guided reading sessions, starting from Reception.
-During these sessions, children working on the same reading targets are grouped together and taught in a focussed way, using a variety of texts.
+We teach and practise these and other key reading skills through daily reading sessions, starting from Reception.
+As the children learn to decode in Reception and Year one, their group reading sessions have a phonics focus, based on our Sounds~Write scheme, with their reading books closely matched to their phonic ability.
+From Year 2 onwards the children engage in whole class reading sessions, with all children working on the same high quality text.
+This enables rich discussion and well developed written answers.

 At North Bradley all teachers read aloud to their class on a daily basis and regularly discuss theirs and the children’s responses to their reading.
 We actively encourage the children to read for pleasure through: